sstevener/Group-Project-2/README.md

 skiResort > templates - Contains the project's HTML pages.

-The project is deployed on Heroku and can be accessed using the url: https://ski-resort-project.herokuapp.com
+The Ski Resorts project is deployed on Heroku and can be accessed using the url: https://ski-resort-project.herokuapp.com